Hard Anodized Cookware vs. Non-stick Cookware: What is the Best Non-Stick Cookware?

 What is Hard Anodized Cookware?

+In 1968, Calphalon invented hard anodized aluminum cookware, which encompasses the best featured of non-stick cookware, stainless steel skillets and durability of cast iron cookware.
 Hard Anodized Cookware is aluminum cookware that has been put through an electrochemical bath that hardens the aluminum to the strength of stainless steel cookware, and has a layer of oxidization that gives the cookware the non-stick consistency of Teflon-coated pans.
 I am sure you are wondering about the benefits of hard anodized cookware?
 This light weight professional quality cookware has been shown to be extremely durable, resists scratches and is nonporous, meaning it won’t absorb smells from the food that has been cooked in it.
 This is important for high volume professional kitchens, where the pan may be used to cook fish in one dish, cleaned and then used to cook a pasta dish without transferring smells or flavors from between dishes.

 Benefits of Hard Anodized Cookware